 The Combined Cadet Force (CCF) is a voluntary youth organisation in schools and colleges, in both the state and independent sector, sponsored and administered by the Ministry of Defence.

-If you are interested in finding out more see the Contingent Commander, Mr Mason, or the School Staff Instructor, Mr Jones who is in college on a Tuesday.
+If you are interested in finding out more see the School Staff Instructor, Mr Riches, who is in college on a Tuesday.

 The CCF mission is to: